openordu/pce/a/abarta.md

 This dwarven association is probably not one of size but rather one of relatedness with [wurrums](../w#worms) and thus the Fomorians.
-It's likely that this is a banished Bres reprototyped into a half god, half giant who shapeshifts to decieve and cause trouble among virtuous heros, chaising down old scores from mythological times among the descenants of Ireland where they once ruled.
+It's likely that this is a banished Bres re-prototyped into a half god, half giant who shapeshifts to deceive and cause trouble among virtuous heros, chasing down old scores from mythological times among the descendants of Ireland where they once ruled.

 [^joyce]: Joyce, P. W. The Origin and History of Irish Names of Places.
     McGlashan &amp; Gill, 1875.